-With the cascading cost of living, renting an accommodation is a major financial outflow for an individual.
-However, the same rented accommodation can help save some tax for salaried employees.
-In current salary packages, employees receive house rent allowance (HRA) to meet the cost of renting an accommodation.
+House Rent is a Major Expense for Individual especially for those staying in Metro and Other Cities .
+However, the same House Rent Expense can help save some tax for salaried employees.
+In current salary packages, employees receive house rent allowance (HRA) to meet the cost of renting an house.
 A salaried employee staying in a rented house can claim a tax exemption towards the HRA received, subject to the limits specified in this regard under Section 10(13A) of the Income Tax Act.

 The tax exemption is limited to the least of-

 ii) 50% of the basic salary (if staying in Mumbai, Delhi, Kolkata, Chennai) else 40%

 iii) Actual rent paid less 10% of basic salary.